 This area of instruction is vitally important to our students who have no vision or significant vision loss.
-The teacher of the visually impaired works with students who can learn to use the Braille, trail and read Braille words and/ or explore tactile illustrations in Braille books.
+The teacher of the visually impaired works with students who are able to learn to use the Brailler, trail and read Braille words and/ or explore tactile illustrations in Braille books.
 Our teacher of the visually impaired also regularly consults with teachers and instructional assistants regarding how to maximize functional skills and tactile effectiveness in our instruction and intervention with our students.